Policy and Commitment

 We have adopted business activities with low environmental impact as our Environmental Basic Policy.
 In our construction projects, we have positioned the prevention of environmental pollution as a key management priority and have promoted the 4R activities (refuse, reduce, reuse, and recycle) to conserve resources and reduce and recycle by-products.

-Over the longer term, through business development focused on resource productivity, including creating greater value with fewer resources, including construction practices that minimize the use of natural resources, we aim to help realize a sustainable society while generating new business value.
+As specific measures to achieve this, in addition to our existing 4R activities, we will promote the procurement of construction materials with recycled content in mind, as well as design and construction that anticipate future reuse and recycling.
+Over the longer term, through business development focused on resource productivity, including creating greater value with fewer materials, including construction practices that minimize the use of natural resources, we aim to help realize a sustainable society while generating new business value.

-Quantifying the Input-side Recycling Utilization Rate
+Quantifying the Circular Inflow Rate

-Target Values for the Input-side Recycling Utilization Rate
+Target Values for the Circular Inflow Rate

 | 2030 | 2050 | |